MicrosoftDocs/bot-docs/articles/bot-service-design-principles.md

 - Is the bot discoverable?
 Do the users naturally know what to do when using it?

-Note that none of these questions directly relates to factors such as how smart the bot is, how much natural language capability it has, whether it uses machine learning, or which programming language was used to create it.
+None of these questions directly relates to factors such as how smart the bot is, how much natural language capability it has, whether it uses machine learning, or which programming language was used to create it.
 Users are unlikely to care about any of these things if the bot solves the problem that they need to address and delivers a great user experience.
 A great bot user experience does not require users to type too much, talk too much, repeat themselves several times, or explain things that the bot should automatically know.

 > [!TIP]
 > Regardless of the type of application you're creating (bot, website, or app), make user experience a top priority.

 The process of designing a bot is like the process of designing an app or website, so the lessons learned from decades of building UI and delivering UX for apps and websites still apply when it comes to designing bots.

 Whenever you are unsure about the right design approach for your bot, step back and ask yourself the following question: how would you solve that problem in an app or a website?
 Chances are, the same answer can be applied to bot design.

 ## Next steps

 Now that you're familiar with some basic principles of bot design, learn more about designing the user experience, and common patterns in the remainder of this section.